 Sample Courses: Justice for All?
 Education and Opportunity in America; Human Trafficking; Global Health Service Learning; Leadership

 Student leadership is a huge component of the Global and Community Leadership Honors Program — it’s right there in the name.
 Our students take the education they receive about world issues, and the guidance and support in developing their leadership strengths, and use them to initiate real change.
-Engaged, driven GLC students have started campus organizations, including Universities Fighting World Hunger; ONE at UAB, advocating for the reduction of poverty in sub-Saharan Africa; and Active Minds, raising awareness about mental health and mental illness.
+Engaged, driven GCL students have started campus organizations, including Universities Fighting World Hunger; ONE at UAB, advocating for the reduction of poverty in sub-Saharan Africa; and Active Minds, raising awareness about mental health and mental illness.
+They also plan and host social and service events each month that are open to the entire UAB Honors College community.

 Science and Technology Honors Program